drannex42/readbean-template/README.md

 run `task` and it will:
 - create the project structure
 - download all related redbean utilities
-- copy all files from 'src' into the redbean project folder (rewriting from a fresh version everytime that is cached).
+- copy all files from 'src' into the redbean project executable (rewriting from a fresh version everytime that is cached).
 - start the redbean server

 other commands: download, add (adds all files from src), start, and clean (removes all created files and folders).